Asics Roadhawk FF Review

 SUMMARY of Asics Roadhawk FF 2 Running Shoe

-All that said, the Roadhawk isn’t for everyone.
-If you’re expecting the Flytefoam midsole to be an epitome of softness, then you’re likely to be disappointed.
-Instead, what we have here is a firm trainer who shines during fast-paced workouts.
+That said, the Roadhawk isn’t for everyone.
+You will likely be disappointed if you expect the Flytefoam midsole to be the epitome of softness.
+Instead, we have a firm trainer that shines during fast-paced workouts.

-So what if you wanted a couple of other shoes to rotate alongside the Roadhawk?
+So what if you wanted some other shoes to rotate alongside the Roadhawk?
 We’ll cover that in the next section.

 RECOMMENDED ROTATION

 For an Asics shoe with a softer ride, the Cumulus 19 fits the part.
-It is more delicate than the Roadhawk, though the toe-box does shallower.
-For race-days involving 5K and 10K’s, the Hyperspeed 7 is the shoe to rotate.
+It is more delicate than the Roadhawk, though the toebox is shallower.
+For race days involving 5K and 10K’s, the Hyperspeed 7 is the shoe to rotate.

-You want an all-foam, non-Asics cushioned trainer with the same heel drop.
-Then we recommend the New Balance 1080 V7.
+If you want an all-foam, non-Asics cushioned trainer with the same heel drop, we recommend the New Balance 1080 V7.
 The ride isn’t exceptionally soft or responsive, but there’s plenty of consistent cushioning.

 For shorter races, get the New Balance 1400V5.